Seeing a Game at Dulwich Hamlet FC

 Big crowd on hand for Boxing Day.

 Ironically, it was while in exile that they finally got themselves promoted out of the Isthmian League.
 They beat Hendon on penalties to get up to the National League South, tier six of the pyramid.
-They are still there for the 2021-22 season.
+As of the 2024-25 season they are back in the Isthmian League at tier 7.

 In 2020, they even got permission to build a new ground at Champion Hill!